#

 The automatic suspension feature protects system integrity:

-- Oldest unpurged message exceeds configured age limit
+Suspension triggers when the oldest unpurged message exceeds the configured age limit

 Effects During Suspension: